 According to the researchers, the happiness that is associated with marriage seems to flow largely through social channels.
 Therefore friendship could help explain why the benefits of marriage do not change as time goes on, and why one’s partner can often be referred to as a “super-friend.”

 Partners provide unique social support for the challenges in life.
 Additionally, friendship can help explain why people who are unmarried but living as a couple enjoy most of the well-being benefits of marriage, especially if their partner is also their best friend.

 Long-term relationships are good for your health

-The results of this study are not especially surprising because we have had other studies in the past indicate that marriage and long-term coupling does tend to be good for your health.
+The results of this study are not especially surprising because we have had other studies in the past indicate that marriage and long-term coupling do tend to be good for your health.

 However, if you’re in a destructive relationship or one that is causing you constant misery, you can experience the reverse – poor health, unhappiness, lack of productivity, and other emotional and physical problems.

-With the recent passing of the same-sex marriage law in Australia, this is also another reason why marriage between gay or straight couples is good for individuals, couples, and our community.
+The passing of the same-sex marriage law in Australia, is also another reason why marriage between gay or straight couples is good for individuals, couples, and our community.

 Do you need relationship help?